 The seismic survey proposes to use Vibroseis buggies to access source lines.
 Vibroseis is an alternate energy-producing source to replace drilling and detonation of explosive charges to produce a seismic wave.
 Vibroseis generates ground-level vibrations into the subsurface of the earth.
 The reflected energy wave is then measured using recorders placed at the ground surface along receiver lines.
-While Vibroseis technology has been used in other units of the national park system, this is the first time it would be used in the Preserve.
-Vibroseis buggies are large, rubber-tired, off-road vehicles similar to large swamp buggies that currently utilize the Preserve.
-Unlike swamp buggies. which often have large tractor tires with heavy tread, Vibroseis buggies use balloon-type tires with minimal tread and wider width.
+While Vibroseis technology has been used in other units of the national park system, including highway rightof-ways within the Preserve, this is the first time it would be used in the Preserve backcountry.
+Vibroseis buggies are large, rubber-tired, offroad vehicles similar to large swamp buggies that currently utilize the Preserve.
+Unlike swamp buggies, which often have large tractor tires with heavy tread, Vibroseis buggies use balloon-type tires with minimal tread and wider width.
 Wide tires and large vehicles increase the potential for contact with natural resources.